Team

 Spiridon Beis (student assistant)

 Spiridon is studying physics in Aachen.
-At HSU, he actively supports the WAVE project remotely as a student assistant by analysing data and monitoring the live streams on Twitch and social media.
+At HSU, he actively supports the WAVE team remotely as a student assistant by analysing data and monitoring the live streams on Twitch and social media.
 Spiridon is in the Einstein Telescope Collaboration, where he works on Newtonian Noise Cancellation and does simulations for sensor optimisation.

 Aachen